odoo/owl/doc/qweb.md

 The `t-transition` directive can be combined with `t-widget`.

+Notes:

-Note: more information on animations are available [here](doc/animations.md).
+- more information on animations are available [here](animations.md).
+- the value for `t-transition` must be a single class name.
+Owl does not support more than one transition on a single node.

 ### `t-mounted` directive